resonancellc/tinambo/README.md

 Description
 ===========

-Tinambo is a one-file blogging system written in PHP that doesn't have any other requirements than PHP to run.
+Tinambo is a one-file blogging system written in PHP (version doesnt' matter), that doesn't have any other requirements than PHP to run.
 It doesn't need a database, it stores the posts and pages into JSON text files.

 Features
 ========

-- posts, pages, image attachments
+- posts, pages, image attachments.
+- customizable URL slug for admin panel (security by obscurity is good).
-- editor area for easy blog administration
+- editor area for easy blog administration.
-- contact form
+- contact form.
-- full-text search
+- full-text search.
-- Facebook and Twitter integration
+- Facebook and Twitter integration.
-- Google Analytics integration
+- Google Analytics integration.
-- Image editing via Picozu Image Editor
+- image editing via Picozu Image Editor.
-- Facebook or Disqus comments
+- Facebook or Disqus comments.
+- built-in jQuery via Google AJAX libs.
+- RSS and ATOM feeds.
+- JSON API output so you can integrate 3rd party apps to post/view data to/from your blog.
+- minify option that will minimize and obfuscate the HTML code.
+- full HTML5-compliant.
+- embed mode when you want to embed the blog into an existing design.
+- many other things that you can discover in this 130Kb application (comments, lots of them, included in that).

 Installation
 ============